HMS North Star (1824): Service in the Flagstaff War in New Zealand

 At the end of the First Anglo-Chinese War North Star was sent to Calcutta, then Sydney, Australia, and when at Sydney, the Flagstaff War began in New Zealand.

 On 23 March 1845 North Star arrived in New Zealand, under the command of Sir Everard Home, with the officers and men of the 58th Regt.
 North Star operated in the Bay of Islands in New Zealand during the Flagstaff War between 11 March 1845 and 11 January 1846.
 On 29 April 1845 cannon fire from North Star was directed at the pā of Pōmare II on the coast in the Bay of Islands.
 A pā is a fortified village.
 Because of the almost constant intertribal warfare, the art of defensive fortifications had reached a very high level among the Māori.
-The colonial forces were able to occupy Pōmare's pā without a fight, although up until that time Pōmare had been considered neutral and was not a supporter of the rebellion led by Hone Heke.
+The colonial forces were able to occupy Pōmare's pā without a fight, although up until that time Pōmare had been considered neutral and was not a supporter of the rebellion led by Hōne Heke.

 On 8 May 1845 a small naval brigade from both North Star and HMS Hazard supported the 58th Regt. and other colonial forces at the Battle of Puketutu.
 The colonial forces were repulsed by Māori warriors with serious losses.
 From 27 December 1845 to 11 January 1846 officers, seamen and Royal Marines from North Star assisted the army at the siege of Ruapekapeka Pā.
 Officers present at the battle were Commander Hay and Lieutenant Egerton.
 Mr Murray, a midshipman, was killed during the battle.

 Following the end of the Flagstaff War North Star returned to England.
 On 19 December 1846 she arrived in Portsmouth sailing via the Cape of Good Hope.